Young Māori Party: Loss of members

 As it was a group of like-minded politicians rather than a true party, the Young Māori Party did not survive the retirement, defeat and deaths of its members.
 Hiroa left parliament in 1914, and by 1930 Carroll and Pomare had both died.
 Ngata remained in parliament until 1943, when he was defeated by Labour-Ratana candidate Tiaki Omana.

 New Māori

-The Party was widely admired by Pakeha, who saw their programmes as advancing the Maori race, and by contemporary Māori, who benefitted from their initiatives and admired their ability to work within Pakeha systems.
+The Party was widely admired by Pākehā, who saw their programmes as advancing the Māori race, and by contemporary Māori, who benefitted from their initiatives and admired their ability to work within Pākehā systems.
 From the 1970s, however, a new generation of activist Māori began to see the Young Māori Party as 'sell outs' who had swallowed the myth of European cultural superiority.
 They believed that the Party was mistaken in believing that if Māori adopted European ways, they would be treated as equals.
 Recently this perception has been revised by historians such as Ranginui Walker and James Belich, who emphasise the achievements of the Party, especially Ngata, and stress that their strategy of co-operation was effective in the context of its time.